-The MIPI D-PHY TX core throughput is measured from the clock lane requesths signal assertion to the clock lane requesths signal deassertion by transferring a standard 640x480 resolution image as frame data on the PPI.
+The MIPI D-PHY TX core throughput varies based on line rate, number of data lanes, clock lane mode (continuous or non-continuous) and D-PHY protocol parameters.
+Throughput is measured from the clock lane txrequesths signal assertion to the clock lane txrequesths signal deassertion by transferring a standard 640x480 resolution image as frame data on the PPI.
+In this measurement, the number of bytes transfered from the start to the end are taken into account.
+Data lane txrequesths and txreadyhs assertion is considered as one-byte transfer.